Diet & Weight Loss

 Eliminating most fruits and vegetables can have other consequences, too; these fiber-rich foods help keep you regular.
 Without them, you may begin to experience bowel changes, including difficulty having a bowel movement and eventually constipation.

 Luiza Petre, MD, a board-certified cardiologist and weight management specialist in New York City, suggests focusing on eating more low-carb, fiber-rich foods that can help beat this bowel issue.
 “Try fibrous vegetables, such as broccoli, asparagus, and cabbage, consume more fat like MCT oil, coconut oil, or ghee, and, as always, drink plenty of water,” she says.
+Also, check out this keto diet menu for beginners.

 Loss of electrolytes